Department of Agriculture

 Gross Margin - Market value of cattle minus feed and feeder animal costs.

-Marketing Report - A report submitted by you on our form showing for each month your actual marketings of cattle insured under this policy.
+Marketing Report - report submitted by you on our form showing for each month your actual marketings of cattle insured under this policy.
 The marketing report must be accompanied by copies of packer sales receipts that provide records of the actual marketings shown on the marketing report.

 Target Marketings - Your determination as to the number of cattle you elect to insure in each month during the insurance period.